Berhane Meskel Reda: Early life and student activism

-He became active in the Ethiopian Student Movement of the late 1960s and early 1970s, a period marked by radical debates on land reform, socialism, and national questions.
+However, his activities were not confined to politics.
+He appeared in the play Comedy of Love, first staged at the University College in 1962 and later performed at secondary schools, and served as the first editor of the Amharic literary magazine Endih Näw, the counterpart of the English-language student magazine Something.
+In 1964, Berhane and a group of like-minded students founded the "Crocodile Society", which Zewde identifies as an early nucleus of the Marxist-Leninist current that subsequently expanded within the Ethiopian student movement.
+During the major student demonstration of 1965, Berhane participated in protests under the slogan "Land to the Tiller!"; he and eight other activists were subsequently expelled from the University for one year.

 Within them, Berhane emerged as one of the prominent figures linking campus activism with clandestine political organization.
 Historians emphasize that his background in both provincial Ethiopia and the capital gave him an ability to mediate between grassroots concerns and the ideological debates of the student left.

 Role in the EPLO/EPRP

 EPLO (soon renamed EPRP) was founded by exiled Ethiopian students in April 1972 in West Berlin.
 At this first congress, a central committee and politburo were elected, with Berhane Meskel Reda chosen as the organization's first secretary-general.
 Subsequent scholarship on Ethiopian political elites describes the 1972 founding as occurring largely through Berhane's efforts, as the student movement's organizational center of gravity shifted from unions to party structures.